wasilibs/go-re2/README.md

 Note that if your regular expressions or input are small, this library is slower than the standard library.
 You will generally "know" if your application requires high performance for complex regular expressions, for example in security filtering software.
-If you do not know your app has such needs, you should turn away now.
+If you do not know your app has such needs and are not using TinyGo, you should turn away now.

 ## Behavior differences